-Simpson is committed to providing the institutional-based grant/scholarship amount awarded to the student in their first year, for all four years at Simpson, provided they are in good academic standing and complete the FAFSA.
-Students are responsible for the costs of housing, food plan, and fees.
+Simpson is committed to providing the institutional-based grant/scholarship amount awarded to the student in their first year, for remaining years of enrollment at Simpson, provided they are in good academic standing and complete the FAFSA.
+Students are responsible for the costs of housing, meal plan, and fees.

 What if I don't qualify for The Simpson Promise?